About

 Lately

-• I wrapped up 2.5 years of teaching at the Interaction Design Program at the School of Visual Arts while the program when through radical curriculum changes under a transition of leadership.
-It was a challenging but fulfilling reminder of how much I love teaching, something I haven't indulged in since I spent a years in Ethiopia on a Fulbright Fellowship in 2009.
+- I wrapped up 2.5 years of teaching at the Interaction Design Program at the School of Visual Arts while the program went through radical curriculum changes under a transition of leadership.
+It was a challenging but fulfilling reminder of how much I love teaching, something I haven't indulged in since I spent a year in Ethiopia on a Fulbright Fellowship in 2009.

 Book Mentions: